Linearized Gravity in the Starobinsky Model: Perturbative Deviations from General Relativity: Abstract

 \section{Abstract}

-In this work, we linearize the field equations in the $f(R)$ theory using the Starobinsky model, $R+R^2/(6m^2)$, and explore the impact of modifications to the gravitational field equations on the propagation and structure of gravitational waves.
-An equation for the trace of the perturbation was then derived and decomposed with the aid of an auxiliary field that obeyed the pure wave equation and was sourced by the matter-energy distribution, while also acting as a fictitious source for generating the actual perturbation via the Klein-Gordon equation.
+In this work, we linearize the field equations of $f(R)$ gravity using the Starobinsky model, $R+R^2/(6m^2)$, and examine the modifications to General Relativity.
+We derive an equation for the trace, $T$, of the energy-momentum tensor, which we then decompose using an auxiliary field.
+This field satisfies the wave equation with $T$ as its source, while simultaneously acting as an effective source for the classical deviation, $\bar h$, governed by the Klein-Gordon equation.
 The fields were expressed in terms of Green's functions, whose symmetry properties facilitated the solution of the trace equation.
-This trace value was then substituted into the linearized field equation to determine the perturbation tensor in terms of a modified or effective matter-energy distribution.
-We subsequently calculated the components of the quadrupole moment tensor as well as the perturbation tensor for a binary star system and compared them to the General Relativity case.
-The results indicate that the amplitude of the oscillation depends on the orbital parameters, specifically: the angular frequency and radius of the system.
-This suggests that high-frequency binary systems could be promising candidates for detecting the effects of this modified gravity theory.
+Then $\bar h_{\mu\nu}$ was determined in terms of a modified or effective matter-energy distribution.
+From this, the effective energy density was obtained as the usual energy density $T_{00}$, plus a perturbative correction proportional to $m^{-2}$, involving the Laplacian of the integral of $T$, weighted by the retarded propagator of the Klein-Gordon equation.
+Finally, we numerically computed the perturbative term in a binary star system, evaluating it as a function of $m$ and spatial position near the stars.
+In all cases, the results illustrate how the gravitational influence of the stars diminishes with distance.
+Additionally, the perturbation decreases as $m$ increases, consistently recovering the relativistic limit.
+These results highlight the role of modified gravity corrections in the vicinity of compact objects.